 2. Soak up the romantic atmosphere at Gougane Barra Forest Park – an idyllic and tranquil spot in West Cork

 This enchanting island settlement is located in West Cork.
 An ancient church that stands on the small island landmass can be enjoyed as a day out or place for a picnic.

 Great for a family day out, there is plenty to explore in this beautiful area.
 Gougane Barra will also be quite the scenic setting to pop the question if you’re looking for one!

-1. Witness the scenery at Mizen Head – reach the very tip of the island
+1. Witness the scenery at Mizen Head – reach the very bottom tip of the island

 Mizen Head is truly one of the top places to see in Cork.
 It’s got to be the top thing to do in County Cork before you die!

 A visitor centre and a locally-run coffee shop also exist at Mizen Head, making for a fantastic family day trip when in West Cork.

 Address: Cloghane Mizen Head, Goleen, Co.
 Cork